-The competitive environment.
-While this is also part of the external environment, it is viewed separately from the macroenvironment in that it focuses on the competitive forces that are specific to each business.
+While the competitive environment is also part of the external environment, it is viewed separately from the macroenvironment in that it focuses on the competitive forces that are specific to each business.

 4. What kinds of changes do companies make in response to environmental uncertainty?